Azure/azure-sdk-for-net/Documentation/code-generation-instructions.md

 If a powershell script does not exist under the RP directory, create one using the script generation utility script [here](https://github.com/Azure/azure-sdk-for-net/blob/psSdkJson6/tools/HelperUtilities/psScripts/Create-AutoRestCodeGenerationScript.ps1)
 An example usage is as below
 ```
-tools\HelperUtilities\psScripts\Create-AutoRestCodeGenerationScript.ps1 -ResourceProvider compute/resource-manager -ScriptPath "src\SDKs\Compute\Management.Compute\"
+tools\HelperUtilities\psScripts\Create-AutoRestCodeGenerationScript.ps1 -ResourceProvider compute/resource-manager -ScriptPath "sdk\Compute\Management.Compute\"
 ```
 The generation script can also be manually created using an example [here](https://github.com/Azure/azure-sdk-for-net/blob/psSdkJson6/src/SDKs/Compute/Management.Compute/generate.ps1).

 Please make sure that the `--output-folder` setting is set in the configuration file for the RP.
-This path should be relative to `src\SDKs`.
+This path should be relative to `sdk`.
 For example, the `--output-folder` in configuration file for Compute is to
 ```
 $(csharp-sdks-folder)/Compute/Management.Compute/Generated
 ```
-The code generation script defaults `csharp-sdks-folder` to `src\SDKs`.
+The code generation script defaults `csharp-sdks-folder` to `sdk`.
 If for some reason this is incorrectly set, one can explicitly set the final location where code is generated using `SdkGenerationDirectory` parameter.
 This is discouraged though.
 When using the `SdkGenerationDirectory` parameter the `generate.ps1` code would look like
 ```
 Start-AutoRestCodeGeneration -ResourceProvider "compute/resource-manager" -AutoRestVersion "latest" SdkGenerationDirectory "$PSScriptRoot"
 ```